New

 A more durable model has emerged.

-In compliance-led vendor management programs, AI accelerates time to compliance by handling high-volume, repetitive analysis.
-Insurance data extraction, inconsistency detection, and intelligent routing are automated to enable experienced compliance professionals to focus on evaluating risk, exceptions, and edge cases.
+In Compliance-Led Vendor Management programs, AI accelerates time-to-compliance by handling high-volume, repetitive analysis.
+Insurance data extraction, inconsistency detection, and intelligent routing are automated, enabling experienced compliance professionals to focus on evaluating risk, exceptions, and edge cases.

 AI should accelerate compliance, not replace judgment.
 Speed without safeguards does not reduce risk.
 It redistributes it.